-His most recent play Mela Hawn xi Manikomju?
-(Is this a madhouse?) is a funny play full of bawdy humour but there are several moments of poetry and pathos as it invites the audience to contemplate human beings’ experience of homesickness, grief, unfreedom, abandonment, betrayal, loneliness, the body’s frailties, memory and death.
+Mela Hawn xi Manikomju?
+(Is this a madhouse?) premiered in 2016.
+It is a funny play full of bawdy humour but there are several moments of poetry and pathos as it invites the audience to contemplate human beings’ experience of homesickness, grief, unfreedom, abandonment, betrayal, loneliness, the body’s frailties, memory and death.

 Alfred Buttigieg was born in Tarxien, a small village in Malta, in 1956.
 He graduated as a teacher in 1981 and taught for several years.
 He also worked with a leading publishing house in Malta.
 At present, he is a headmaster in a primary school.
 In addition, he has written a series of 21 workbooks aimed at developing primary schoolchildren’s proficiency in the Maltese language.
 He was a founder member of the 1980s theatre company Ateatru and also formed part of the Manoel Theatre Management Committee between 2003 and 2008.

 If you need further information about his publications or about staging one of his plays, you can contact him at firstname.lastname@example.org